Bolivarcoin (BOLI) Trading Up 15.4% This Week

-Bolivarcoin (BOLI) traded up 28.2% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on September 26th.
-One Bolivarcoin coin can currently be purchased for approximately $0.0027 or 0.00000014 BTC on major cryptocurrency exchanges.
-Bolivarcoin has a market capitalization of $47,575.08 and approximately $19.00 worth of Bolivarcoin was traded on exchanges in the last day.
-Over the last seven days, Bolivarcoin has traded up 15.4% against the U.S. dollar.
+Bolivarcoin (BOLI) traded up 28.2% against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on September 28th.
+One Bolivarcoin coin can now be bought for about $0.0028 or 0.00000014 BTC on cryptocurrency exchanges.
+During the last seven days, Bolivarcoin has traded 15.4% higher against the U.S. dollar.
+Bolivarcoin has a total market cap of $49,762.31 and $19.00 worth of Bolivarcoin was traded on exchanges in the last day.

 - Krios (GIG) traded flat against the dollar and now trades at $0.0024 or 0.00000008 BTC.